Road Safety and Marketing queries, please call 5225 6281

 Please refer any other enquiries to:

-The face of the Transport Accident Commission’s latest campaign has lit up screens around the globe as millions tuned in to meet Graham and learn about human vulnerability on the roads.
+The face of the Transport Accident Commission’s latest campaign has lit up screens around the globe as tens of millions tuned in to meet Graham and learn about human vulnerability on the roads.

 Evolutionary science and human vulnerability are at the centre of a new Victorian initiative to reduce road deaths and injuries.
 The Transport Accident Commission today launched its latest road safety project, highlighting how susceptible the human body is to the forces involved in transport accidents.